sentric/hannibal/README.markdown

 If this doesn't work for you, you should try to manually change the loglevel on your regionservers.

 ## Deployment
-If you intent to run Hannibal on a different host where you want to build it, then you can run
+If you intend to run Hannibal on a different host from where you want to build it, then you can run

 build_package

-This scripts generates a tgz-Package inside the target-folder, which you can then deploy on your target server.
+This script generates a tgz-package inside the target folder, which you can then deploy on your target server.
 The HBase version can be set with the HANNIBAL_HBASE_VERSION environment variable, as described in the quickstart section.

 ## More Information